abtzpro/ComplianceChex/README.md

    5 Generate reports and dashboards: Finally, you will need to generate reports and dashboards to monitor the effectiveness of the information security program and identify areas for improvement.
 You can use a reporting framework like JasperReports or Tableau to generate these reports and dashboards.

-Ive created a basically boilerplate version of the required automation scripts.
+Ive created a basic boilerplate version of the required automation scripts.
 With a little customization, this methodology of automation could benefit many SMB and Enterprise organizations and help to save money where possible regarding compliance preparations.